 The District adopts an annual budget for the General Fund in conformity with the guidelines described above.
-The original 2022 approved budget for the General Fund authorized \$100.3 million in appropriations, which includes \$538,000 of encumbrances carried over from the prior year.
+The original 2023 approved budget for the General Fund authorized \$103.8 million in appropriations, which includes \$861,000 of encumbrances carried over from the prior year.
+No supplemental appropriations were approved during the year.

-Actual revenues were \$437,000 more than budgeted, which was principally due to Medicaid reimbursements, transportation aid and charter school reimbursements coming in higher than expected.
+Actual revenues were \$954,000 more than budgeted, which was principally due to Medicaid reimbursements, Chapter 70 state aid, charter school reimbursements and investment income coming in higher than expected.

-Actual expenditures plus encumbrances were \$781,000 under budget.
+Actual expenditures plus encumbrances were \$238,000 under budget.
 This was due to the net effect of various line-items being over/under budget.
-The most significant line-items that were under budget were classroom and specialist teachers, pupil transportation services, and programs with other school districts (tuitions).
+The most significant line-items that were under budget were classroom and specialist teachers and employee benefits.